kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.6.2/kosli_expect_deployment.md

 ## Synopsis

-Report the expectation of an upcoming deployment of an artifact to an environment.
+Report a deployment of an artifact to an environment to Kosli.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell